History of Ohio: Era of Good Feelings and Jacksonian era

+In 1820, the legislature passed laws nullifying the federal court order and the operations of the Second Bank of the United States within Ohio.
+State officials ignored further federal court orders and denied federal immunities, effectively challenging federal authority until 1824, when the U.S. Supreme Court ruled in Osborn v.
+Bank of the United States that Ohio lacked the authority to tax the federal bank.
+Ohio later withdrew state protections for the bank in 1831.
+Although Ohio's nullification effort drew on the Kentucky and Virginia Resolutions of 1798 and 1799, its language later influenced the nullification crisis in South Carolina and the secession declarations of southern states in 1861.

+The construction of the Erie Canal in the 1820s allowed Ohio businesses to ship their goods through Lake Erie and to the east coast, which was followed by the completion of the Ohio and Erie Canal and the connection of Lake Erie with the Ohio River.
+This gave the state complete water access to the world within the borders of the United States.
+Other canals included Miami and Erie Canal.
+The Welland Canal would eventually give the state alternative global routes through Canada.

+In 1821, the father of abolition Benjamin Lundy began publishing his newspaper the Genius of Universal Emancipation; Ohioan Charles Osborn published the first abolitionist newspaper in the country, The Philanthropist, in 1836.

 Ultimately, after the United States government used the Indian Removal Act of 1830 to force countless Native American tribes on the Trail of Tears, where all the southern states except for Florida were successfully emptied of Native peoples, the US government panicked because a majority of tribes did not want to be forced out of their own lands.
 Fearing further wars between Native tribes and American settlers, they pushed all remaining Native tribes in the East to migrate west against their own will, including all remaining tribes in Ohio.
 It is said that Ohio may actually have been a part of the Trail of Tears, according to The Other Trail of Tears: The Removal of the Ohio Indians by Mary Stockwell.
 In 1838, the United States sent 7,000 soldiers to remove 16,000 Cherokee by force.
-Whites looted their homes.
-The largest Trail of Tears began, eventually taking 4,000 Indian lives.
-The Removal Act opened 25 million acres to white settlement and slavery.
-Upper Sandusky's traditionalist Wyandot go to Washington, D.C. to try to promote a separate removal agreement, but they are rejected.
-They return home, and their chief pulls a knife at a tribal council and lands in jail.
-The final tribe to leave were the Wyandot in 1843.
+Whites looted their homes, and the Removal Act opened 25 million acres to white settlement.
+The Wyandot people sent a delegation to Washington, D.C., to promote a separate removal agreement, but were rejected.
+The final tribe to leave Ohio were the Wyandot in 1843.

-Industrialization

-Industrial baron John D. Rockefeller is buried at Lake View Cemetery in Cleveland.

-Throughout much of the 19th century, industry was rapidly introduced to complement an existing agricultural economy.
-One of the first iron manufacturing plants opened near Youngstown in 1804 called Hopewell Furnace.
-By the mid-19th century, 48 blast furnaces were operating in the state, most in the southern portions of the state.
-Discovery of coal deposits aided the further development of the steel industry in the state, and by 1853 Cleveland was the third largest iron and steel producer in the country.
-The first Bessemer converter was purchased by the Cleveland Rolling Mill Company, which eventually became part of the U.S. Steel Corporation following the merger of Federal Steel Company and Carnegie Steel, the first billion-dollar American corporation.
-The first open-hearth furnace used for steel production was constructed by the Otis Steel Company in Cleveland, and by 1892, Ohio ranked as the 2nd-largest steel producing state behind Pennsylvania.
-Republic Steel was founded in Youngstown in 1899, and was at one point the nation's third largest producer.
-Armco, now AK Steel, was founded in Middletown also in 1899.